certeu/droid-docs/docs/usage.md

     Prerequisites:

-    - The Azure account used by Sentinel needs to have the ability to query all the subscriptions resources via Azure Graph Query
+    - The Azure account used by Microsoft Sentinel needs to have the ability to query all the subscriptions resources via Azure Graph Query
     - A graph query listing all the Microsoft Sentinel workspaces resource ids along with the workspace name

 ???+ note